The Paul Bourke Awards for Early Career Research

 • The nominated scholar must not have previously won the Paul Bourke Award for Early Career Research.

-* Scholars are eligible to be nominated within five years of the conferral date of their PhD (as certified by the administering organisation), plus any eligible career interruptions.
+* Scholars are eligible to be nominated within five years of the conferral date of their earliest PhD (as certified by the administering organisation), plus any eligible career interruptions.
 If a nominee has more than one PhD, the earliest awarded PhD must fall within this timeframe.

 Eligible Career Interruptions